Tippi Hedren: Personal life

 Hedren with Noel Marshall in 1982; both filed divorce the same year.

 Hedren met future advertising executive Peter Griffith while doing a walk-on role on The Aldrich Family.
-On October 24, 1951, a day after Griffith turned 18, the couple took out a marriage license in New York, and were married the following year.
+On October 24, 1951, a day after Griffith turned 18, the couple took out a marriage license in New York, and were married in 1952.
 The couple had one daughter, actress Melanie Griffith, born on August 9, 1957.
 They divorced in 1960, after which Hedren dated comedian Mort Sahl.

 On September 27, 1964, Hedren married her then-agent Noel Marshall, who later produced three of her films.
-The marriage came under strain during the filming of Roar and they divorced in 1982, with Hedren securing a restraining order forbidding Marshall from coming within 20 feet of her.
-On February 15, 1985, she married steel manufacturer Luis Barrenechea, but they divorced in 1992.
+The marriage came under strain during the filming of Roar in 1981.
+They divorced in 1982, with Hedren securing a restraining order forbidding Marshall from coming within 20 feet of her.

+On February 15, 1985, she married steel manufacturer Luis Barrenechea.
+They divorced in 1992.
 According to Hedren, Barrenechea "was everything I wanted in a man, except that he was an alcoholic and that was unbearable."

 Hedren was engaged to veterinarian Martin Dinnes from 2002 until their breakup in mid-2008.
 In September 2008, Hedren told The Sunday Times "I'm waiting for someone to sweep me off my feet."
 Hedren has three grandchildren, including actress Dakota Johnson.

 Hedren played a role in the development of Vietnamese-American nail salons in the United States.
 In 1975, while an international relief coordinator with Food for the Hungry, she began visiting with refugees at Hope Village outside Sacramento, California.
 When she learned the women were interested in her manicured nails, she employed her nail technician to teach them the skills of the trade and worked with a local beauty school to help them find jobs.

-Hedren's work with the Vietnamese-Americans was the subject of several documentaries: Happy Hands, directed by Honey Lauren, which won Best Documentary Short at the Sonoma International Film Festival in 2014; and Nailedit: Vietnamese and the Nail Industry, which won the Center for Asian American Media 2014 Documentary Fund Award.
+Hedren's work with Vietnamese-Americans was the subject of several documentaries: Happy Hands, directed by Honey Lauren, which won Best Documentary Short at the Sonoma International Film Festival in 2014; and Nailedit: Vietnamese and the Nail Industry, which won the Center for Asian American Media 2014 Documentary Fund Award.
 Creative Nail Design (CND) and the Beauty Changes Lives Foundation (BCL) created the BCL CND Tippi Hedren Nail Scholarship Fund to support professional nail education and it was administered starting January 1, 2014, until Fall 2017.